 - it must be processed using equipment rabbinically certified to make kosher wines.

-- it can only be handled by Sabbath-observant Jews, unless the wine is mevushal (all of the wines listed here are not).
+- it can only be handled by Sabbath-observant Jews, unless the wine is mevushal, referring to wines that are cooked or boiled.

 Here are four kosher wines to enjoy during the Jewish High Holidays.

 Begin your meals and/or end with a glass of Herzog Late Harvest Chenin Blanc 2016.

 This crisp, light white wine can be found for less than $20 per bottle.
 With bright flavors of fall fruits such as pears and apples, this kosher wine would drink well with most appetizers, spicy bites, fresh fruit, or even desserts!